ciselab/Lampion/Resources/DesignNotes.md

 As a workaround, the file gets separated by `;` and every statement is run after each other.

 The only databases which seem to support multi-statements are MariaDB/MySQL and Microsoft SQL.

+### The logging disappeared for the jar

+The logic with Log4J, Slf4j and shading a jar is not that easy.

+Usually I just use Log4j and everything is happy times, but the Spoon library came with their own SLF4j conform logging.
+When (naively) building a jar using maven assembly plugin, it broke the jar because of double binding on slf4j.
+That's why I moved to the shaded-jar-plugin, which made the build successful again but removed the logging.
+The app just warned that there were no SLF4J bindings found and continued quiet.

+After a lot of trial and error, the following dependencies must be somewhere in maven:
+- SLF4J Core
+- SLF4J Simple
+- Log4J
+- Log4J-SLF4J Binding

+I am not 100% sure whether some of these can be removed, however now it is working with logging for both spoon and the java obfuscator.